FieldCamp

 2. FieldCamp automatically charges the client's default payment card.

-3. The payment is processed through Stripe.
+3. The payment is processed through Stripe, which returns a unique charge ID.

 Two Payment Options for Recurring Jobs